Computational Technologies for Fashion Recommendation: A Survey: Overview of Fashion Recommendation and Sub-tasks

 \subsection{Uniqueness of Recommendation in Fashion Domain}

-In general, a recommender system~\cite{ricci2011introduction,jannach2010recommender} aims to provide personalized online product or service recommendations to users by predicting their interest in an item based on related information about the items and users, as well as the interactions between them.
+In general, a recommender system~\cite{ricci2011introduction,jannach2010recommender} aims to provide personalized online product or service recommendations to users by predicting their interest in an item based on given information of the items and users, as well as the interactions histories.
 Applications of recommender systems include recommendation of movies, music, television programs, books, documents, websites, conferences, scenic tourism spots, learning materials, etc~\cite{diao2014jointly,van2013deep,peake2018explanation,kang2018recommendation,sohail2013book}.
 They cover the areas of e-commerce, e-learning, e-library, e-government, and e-business services~\cite{lu2015recommender}.
 From this perspective, fashion recommendation can partly be seen as a specific application of recommender systems in e-commerce.
 There is no doubt that fashion is personalized, as most recommendation systems are designed for~\cite{vaccaro2018designing}.
 But beyond that, fashion recommendation may also need to consider fashionability or compatibility in different situations.
-The purpose of recommendation in fashion is not only to help consumer over-choice~\cite{zhang2019deep}, but also to provide styling or dressing advice for the users~\cite{guan2018enhancing,guan2016apparel,dahunsi2021understanding,barnard2020fashion}.
+The purpose of recommendation in fashion is not only to help users with over-choice~\cite{zhang2019deep}, but also to provide styling or dressing advice for them~\cite{guan2018enhancing,guan2016apparel,dahunsi2021understanding,barnard2020fashion}.
 For example, for the complementary recommendation task, the main research problem is to model the compatibility between fashion items.
 There are more domain-specific challenges in fashion recommendation, which may result from the differences between fashion recommendation and recommendation in the general domain as summarized below:

 \begin{itemize} \item Visual information matters more in the fashion domain than in most other domains.
 The very intuitive phenomenon is that one will not buy clothes or other fashion items without seeing them, physically or in a picture.
 Visual appearance plays an important role in the decision-making process of users when shopping for fashion items.
 Therefore, how to take good advantage of fashion product images to effectively leverage visual information is a key factor in fashion recommendation~\cite{yu2018aesthetic}.